 Here is what happened to me.
-It’s no secret, our domain name is recastsoftware.com, and that is the domain our accounts are all setup in.
-Our DEV lab has it’s own Azure Directory which is dev.recastsoftware.com.
-When I was logging into the portal, I was using my recastsoftware.com account and even though I had global admin rights, was an owner of the subscription, I ran into issues.
+It’s no secret, that our domain name is recastsoftware.com, and that is the domain in our accounts are all set up in.
+Our DEV lab has its own Azure Directory which is dev.recastsoftware.com.
+When I was logging into the portal, I was using my recastsoftware.com account and even though I had global admin rights, and was an owner of the subscription, I ran into issues.

 But the issue was, when I was in the CM Console trying to run the setup, I kept getting errors on logon attempts.